SaraBaart/Joint-Model-Tutorial/README.md

 # Joint-Model-Tutorial
+This repository allows you to estimate all the models discussed in :
+> Joint Modeling Tutorial - Application of neo-aortic root dilatation after arterial switch operation.
+Baart et al.

+The repository consists of R code for the analysis and a fictive data set.

+ ## How to run the analyses from the tutorial
 Download the `data.RData` file and save it on you computer.

 Run the code `Analyses-JM-Tutorial.R` to perform the following analysis on this data set: